bxparks/AceButton/README.md

       resistor ladder.
 The `analogRead()` method is used to read the different voltage levels corresponding to each button.

-All events (e.g. Clicked and DoubleClicked) are supported by `EncodedButtonConfig` and `LadderButtonConfig`.
+Both `EncodedButtonConfig` and `LadderButtonConfig` support all 6 events listed above (e.g. Clicked and DoubleClicked).

 Version: 1.4.3 (2020-05-02)